 That said, they're designed in full color and ready for printing.
 It's the best of both worlds! :)

 We back all of our preschool products with a 100% guarantee.
-If you buy, but don't love your skill sheets, we will give you a full refund within 60 days.
+If you buy, but don't love your skill sheets, we will give you a full refund within 10 days of purchase.